NSCF/SvelteSpecifyLabels/README.md

 When it's done, type `cd sveltespecifylabels` in the command window and enter, then `npm install` and enter, then `npm run dev` and enter.
 The command window will show you a URL that you need to copy and paste into your web browser, and press enter.

 You only need to do the clone and install once.
 Then each time you want to make labels, just open the command window in the SvelteSpecifyLabels folder, and run `npm run dev`.
 Make sure to check the GitHub repo from time to time for updates.
-If there are updates since you last used the tool, run `git pull` to get the latest updates before `npm run dev`.
+If there are updates since you last used the tool, run `git pull` and `npm install` to get the latest updates before running `npm run dev`.

 ## Usage
 Drag and drop a CSV file with your specimen data onto the grey block on the screen and then use the various options to customize your labels as you would like.
 When you press print, remember to set the page size and margins in the print window as required (try not to waste label paper).